maydayv7/dotfiles/site/README.md

 ### Build

-You can grab all the required dependencies using `nix-shell`
+You can grab all the required dependencies using `nix develop github:maydayv7/dotfiles#website` or `nix-shell`

 For testing, run the following commands: